vekar/teachingportfolio/index.md

 ### Education
-Bachelor of Design (Communication Design), Swinburne School of Design, Melbourne, Australia A replication of the Bauhaus School heterodox pedagogy to explore many disiciplines hands-on.
+Bachelor of Design (Communication Design), Swinburne School of Design, Melbourne, Australia A replication of the Bauhaus School heterodox pedagogy to explore many disciplines hands-on.

-Graduate Certificate of TESOL, Victoria Univeristy, Melbourne, Australia A program exploring building English Medium Instruction to helps non-English native learners.
+Graduate Certificate of TESOL, Victoria University, Melbourne, Australia A program exploring building English Medium Instruction to helps non-English native learners.
 The Elearning subject AED5023, build an understanding of Edtech.

-Master of Business Administration, Victoria Univeristy, Melbourne, Australia A general business program with a cultural differences tilt, exploring Hofstede's understanding.
+Master of Business Administration, Victoria University, Melbourne, Australia A general business program with a cultural differences tilt, exploring Hofstede's understanding.

 Current study
-Graduate Certificate of Tertiary Teaching, Univeristy of Southern Queensland
+Graduate Certificate of Tertiary Teaching, University of Southern Queensland

-### Certificatation
+### Certification
 Certificate IV in Teaching and Assessment, HBA Learning, Melbourne, Australia First Aid certificate